gplcart/demo/README.md

 **Note:**

 - Only super admin can create/delete demo content from UI
-- The module is enabled by default, you don't need to enable it manually
-- Don't forget to disable the module on production to prevent overriding store settings
+- Don't forget to disable the module on production to prevent conflicts with store settings

 **Installation**